gopheracademy/gopheracademy-web/content/advent-2019/flags.md

 1. I tend to use a `config` struct for configuration instead of separate variables.
-When applications evolve, the number of configuration option will grows and I'd like to keep them in one place.
+When applications evolve, the number of configuration option will grows and I'd like to keep them in one place
 2. `flag.IntVar` will bind `config.port` to the `-port` command line option
 3. `flag.StringVar` will bind `config.host` to the `-host` command line option
 4. Set `flag.Usage` to a function that will print your help